EXPLORING KEY ISSUES WITH YOUNG PEOPLE

 What better way to engage children in the environment than to involve them in making a film about it?
 One Planet Future was made with 60 primary school children at a school in north London – and won highly commended at the Green Awards.
 Client: WWF-UK.

 CASE STUDY: MY TRUE NATURE

 There is considerable evidence to show that contact with nature brings great value to children.
 Yet it is widely accepted that young people are more disconnected from nature than ever.
 My True Nature is both a celebration of nature and a catalyst to encourage teachers, youth leaders and young people across the UK to engage creatively with the natural world.
 Client: WWF-UK.

-CASE STUDY: WORK IT OUT
+CASE STUDY: WORKING IT OUT

 CASE STUDY: A VERY LOCAL PASSION

-The Church Youth Group, from an estate in South London, explores the Passion of Christ’s in their own unique way.
+A Church Youth Group, from an estate in South London, explores the Passion of Christ’s in their own unique way.
 Client: Church of England.

 GET IN TOUCH

 If your organisation wants to connect with young people in a meaningful way.
 Or you teach youngsters and are looking to broaden their experience in fun, creative ways get in touch